DennisonBechis/Crime_Capstone/README.md

 Similar to the graph above, I decided to graph crimes agaisnt months.
 In this graph, I see another trend in which the months from July to October have a higher crime rate.
 This uptick in crime is due to the returning Univeristy students.

 ![Crimes per Month Boulder, CO](images/crime_by_month.png)

+## What types of crime occur in Boulder?

 ![Types of Crimes Boulder, CO](images/Boulder_felony_offenses.png)